 Minimum 1 hr. rental

-An authorized Parks and Recreation staff person must be on site to rent a boat.
+An authorized Parks and Recreation staff person must be on-site to rent a boat.
 Those 12 yrs and older may take out boats by themselves.
 Participants 11 yrs and younger must have someone 16 or older in the boat with them.
 Lifejackets must be worn at all times.
-Misuse of the boat will result in termination of the rental without refund.
+Misuse of the boat will result in the termination of the rental without a refund.
 Waivers must be signed before using the boat.
 No food or beverages allowed in the boats.

 Trail Mileage - Main Paved Trail